Contents:

 In fact, there are many benefits of a gap year before entering the workforce.
 Individuals will likely mature in their gap year, gaining the global awareness they need for the multicultural world of work, and developing key skills employers value.

-Remember, if you are raring to go to university or to move on to postgraduate study then there will always be opportunities to take a gap year in the future as there are multiple appropriate times.
+If you are raring to go to university or to move on to postgraduate study then there will always be opportunities to take a gap year in the future.

 Why take a gap year?

-Beyond providing time to recharge after an intensive period of study, the benefits of taking a gap year at these natural study breaks are that you have the opportunity to learn more about yourself, your goals, and your interests before pursuing the next chapter of your life in STEM.
+Beyond providing time to recharge after an intensive period of study, the benefits of taking a gap year at these natural study breaks include the opportunity to learn more about yourself, your goals, and your interests before pursuing the next chapter of your life in STEM.

 Disadvantages and benefits of a gap year